 They are a gift from God and should be treated with respect.
 Herbal medicine is an art that everyone can learn.
 When a person handles and works with a certain herb, a relationship is formed.

-Take time to work.
+Herbal medicines take time to work.
 Many people give up after a couple of days.
 When there's a choice of herbs to use, let your body be your guide.
 If one herb smells unpleasant to you and another smells good then choose the one that pleases you.
 If you have a known allergy to any plant, be careful using any of its relatives.
 Listen to what your body tells you.

 Culinary herbs usually need well drained soil, plenty of sunlight, and protection from wind.
 Medicinal herbs usually like partial shade.
 Most medicinal herbs are native to woodland settings.
 They grow best in moist, rich soil.